Eaton Fire: Litigation

 On January 13, 2025, four lawsuits were filed against Southern California Edison (SCE), alleging that the company had "violated public safety and utility codes and was negligent in its handling of power safety shut-offs" during the fire weather event, according to NPR.
 On January 16, the family of an Eaton Fire victim sued SCE for wrongful death, also alleging negligence in SCE's failure to deactivate utilities.
 On January 17, Nadrich Law Corporation filed a lawsuit against SCE on behalf of four households whose residences were destroyed in the Eaton Fire.
 On March 5, Los Angeles County, Pasadena and the City of Sierra Madre filed a lawsuit against SCE, seeking compensation for losses caused by the fire.
+In September 2025, the U.S. Department of Justice sued Southern California Edison, claiming that the public utility company was at fault for the fire.

 In July 2025, Southern California Edison announced the establishment of a Wildfire Recovery Compensation Program to provide voluntary, expedited payments to individuals and businesses affected by the Eaton Fire in exchange for limiting or waiving their right to sue the utility.
 The program covers claims related to property destruction, smoke and ash damage, business interruption, personal injury, and wrongful death, and explicitly states that participation does not constitute an admission of liability by the company.
 Edison described the initiative as a way to help victims rebuild more quickly and avoid lengthy litigation.
 However, critics, including residents and attorneys representing fire survivors, have argued that the proposed payouts may undervalue actual damages and pressure participants to accept reduced settlements in lieu of pursuing full legal claims.

 Community groups and attorneys representing Eaton Fire survivors criticized the proposed compensation framework, arguing that it excluded many affected households from eligibility and undervalued losses relative to insurance shortfalls and market rates.
 Some residents and advocacy organizations proposed a countermeasure known as the “Fix What You Broke” amendment, which called for expanded eligibility maps, higher base payouts, and non-economic damages for trauma and displacement.
 Under the amendment, adult residents affected by smoke and soot would receive $20,000 each, children $5,000, and families of deceased victims up to $1.5 million per individual, with additional benefits for surviving spouses.
 Critics contended that the utility’s program, by requiring participants to waive further litigation, limited victims’ leverage in seeking full accountability for the disaster’s causes and aftermath.

+In an April 2026 article, Los Angeles Times state that Southern California Edison is employing aggressive legal tactics, including attorney-client privilege claims and protective orders, to withhold internal investigation data regarding the devastating Eaton Fire.
+Critics and victims' attorneys argue that these methods conceal safety failures and prevent public knowledge.